Digital-Repository-of-Ireland/dri-documentation/depositor-guide/02-ingest.rst

 In order to use either of these options a collection must exist for the object to be added to.

 The ability to create a collection will depend on your level of permissions within the Repository.
-If you have the required permissions then in the main navigation you will be able to see the 'Manage' menu and within this the 'New Collection' option.
+If you have the required permissions then in your workspace (1) in the Manage section you will be able to see the 'New Collection' (2)  option.

 .. figure:: images/new_collection.png
    :alt: New collection menu option